jjjabcd/RxnFlow/README.md

 - RxnFlow can explore broader chemical space within less reaction steps, resulting in higher diversity, higher potency, and lower synthetic complexity of generated molecules.
 - RxnFlow can generate molecules with expanded or modified building block libaries without retraining.

+This project is based on gflownet, and `src/gflownet/` is a clone of [recursionpharma/gflownet@v0.2.0](https://github@v0.2.0.com/recursionpharma/gflownet/tree/v0@v0.2.0.2@v0.2.0.0).
+Since we have updated the gflownet version and performed modularization after submission, we do not guarantee that current version will reproduce the same results as the paper.
+You can access the reproducing codes and scripts from [tag: paper-archive](https://github.com/SeonghwanSeo/RxnFlow/tree/paper-archive).

-The implementation of this project builds upon the [recursionpharma/gflownet](https://github.com/recursionpharma/gflownet) with MIT license.
-This repository was developed for research, and the code for real-world drug discovery will be released later.
+This repository was developed for research.
+The code for real-world drug discovery will be released later.

 ## Setup